anderssv/the-example/doc/tdd.md

-> This is the basis for some of the code examples in this repo.
+> :white_check_mark: This is the basis for some of the code examples in this repo.
 To jump straight into the test related example go to: [ApplicationFakeTest.kt](../src/test/kotlin/fakes/ApplicationFakeTest.kt)

 Automated testing is always important to be able to go to production reliably.
 I find that I prefer to do TDD, and I think more people should too.